(Courtesy of Minard Coons)

 There's info on Ray Whitley and his Gibson Super Jumbo 200 (SJ-200) guitar:

 You may also want to go to the In Search Of ... page on the Old Corral, and check the Social Security Death Index (SSDI).
-There you will find a record for Raymond Whitley, born 12/5/01, and he passed away in February, 1979.
+There you will find a record for Raymond Whitley, born 12/5/01, and he passed away February, 1979.
+There is no record in the California Death Records database since Ray passed away in Mexico.